Let the RV Kitchen Downsizing Project Begin!

 Perhaps traveling with a toy hauler or pulling an RV with a truck accommodates transporting these outdoor cooking tools, but for those who camp in travel trailers, or Class A, B, or C RVs, there is generally not enough room to haul the larger outdoor gear.

-Personally, I downsized from an amazing kitchen and I knew I would still want to cook in the RV, but I also knew I wouldn’t ever be cooking for the whole family at Thanksgiving in my motorhome.
+Personally, I downsized from an amazing kitchen and I knew I would still want to cook in the RV.
+But I also knew I wouldn’t ever be cooking for the whole family at Thanksgiving in my motorhome.

 I would be cooking for two and I’m perfectly happy to make these meals simpler.
 The Crockpot has always been my kitchen friend and in the RV, it has taken on an even more meaningful role.

-What will you be cooking in the RV?
+What will you cook in the RV?

 My downsizing decisions ultimately came down to what kinds of things would I most likely want to cook in the RV.
 Would I still need a huge pot to cook Dungeness crab?
 Of course, I would!
 It’s my favorite food and I generally don’t trust vendors to honestly reveal the freshness of their cooked crab, so I like to cook my own, to be sure it’s fresh.
 Would I need a bread maker in the RV?
 Not really.
 I can cook Rhodes bread in the convection oven on the rare occasion when I want a loaf of fresh bread.